Examples of Black Friday & Cyber Monday Email Newsletters

 Email Subject Line

-The subject line makes a first impression.
+The email subject line makes the first impression.
 Remember your email newsletter will not be alone in the inbox, so you need to motivate subscribers to open it.
 You can use magic words “FREE” or “Sale.”
 Also, you can spice things up with glyphs and emojis.

 At the heart and soul of every efficient Black Friday and Cyber Monday email newsletter is content.